briangig/CloudflareNable/README.md

 * See https://support.cloudflare.com/hc/en-us/articles/205195708-Changing-your-domain-nameservers-to-Cloudflare

-Once your name servers have been configured, log into your Cloudflare admin portal and go to the DNS tab.
+Once your domain has been updated with Cloudflare's nameservers, log into your Cloudflare admin portal at https://dash.cloudflare.com/ and go to the DNS tab.
 Configure an A record to point to your Nable server IP.
 If possible, use a different IP from your existing Nable hostname.

 You should see something similar to this: